 - Pour into a bowl and top with desired toppings.
 Here is a list of some of my favorites!:

 - More peanut butter (because it is my obsession)

 - Toasted nuts (like almonds or walnuts)

 - Fresh sliced fruit/berries (banana, strawberries, raspberries, etc)

 4. Not The Average Scramble

 Going back to eggs for a minute.
-The truth is, I really didn’t want to use two recipes that featured eggs but when it comes to savory American breakfasts, I realized that I do usually go for eggs.
+When I contemplated savory, American breakfasts, I realized that eggs quickly become a staple.
 However, to spice things up a little bit, I thought I would show you how I often make scrambled eggs.
 This recipe is inspired by my mom who makes an Indian “chapati scramble”.
-I decided to slightly americanize it today and came up with this:
+I decided to slightly Americanize it today and came up with this:

 - 2 eggs